semrush/intergalactic/website/docs/components/pagination/pagination.md

 ### Page loading

-We do not show pagination while loading, because the reply from the backend regarding the number of pages has not been received yet.
-It is also related to [skeletons](/components/skeleton/) and [spinners](/components/spin/).
+Do not show pagination while loading.

 @## Optional states

-#### Select for choosing the lines in the table
+#### Select for choosing the number of rows

-Upon choosing the value in the select the page is refreshed and the value of the lines from the select is applied.
+After user changes the value in the select, the page should be refreshed and the value of the table rows from the select should be applied.

-You must use the values shown on the screenshot below in the select.
-We do not use other values.
+Use only these values for the select: 10, 20, 50, 100.

 ![page select](static/page-select.png)

 ### It is impossible to calculate the exact number of pages

-In this case we add the `tilde (≈)` to the number of pages, and they become unclickable.
+In this case add the `tilde (≈)` to the number of pages, and change the link with the number of all pages to the plain text.

 ![unknown pages](static/undefined-number.png)